markupstart/dwl-with-bar/README.md

 This is my personal dwl config with the bar patch and a few other patches applied, see patches directory for a complete list of patches that are applied.
-It is comiled against wlroots development version 0.19, that is needed for this to run properly.
+It is compiled against wlroots development version 0.19, that is needed for this to run properly.

 # dwl - dwm for Wayland